microfeed/microfeed/README.md

 There are many use cases of FeedKit.
 Basically, you can use FeedKit create a self-hosted version of:
 * Podcast: a feed of audios
-* Blog: a feed of texts
+* Blog: a feed of texts.
-* Instagram: a feed of photos
+* Instagram: a feed of photos.
+E.g., [llamacorn.listennotes.com/](https://llamacorn.listennotes.com/)
 * YouTube: a feed of videos
-* Personal website: a simple web page with a feed of any links.
+* Personal website: a custom web page with a feed of any links.
 E.g., [wenbin.org](https://www.wenbin.org/)
-* Curation site: a feed of article links
+* Curation site: a feed of article links.
+* Marketing site: a custom web page with updates / press coverage / changelogs.
+E.g., [feedkit.org](https://www.feedkit.org/)

 Cloudflare Pages is a serverless platform to build websites.
 We use Cloudflare Pages to host and run the code.